-- 2 Yes, the medical school has both compost and recycling programs accessible to students and faculty. - 1 The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.

-Score explanation: Rush University Medical Center currently does not have a composting program.
-However, a recycling program has been implemented in the medical school buildings, along with new recycling bins placed in exterior spaces across campus.
-This would be awarded 1 point.
+Rush University Medical Center currently does not have a composting program accessible to students, but there is a recycling program that has been implemented in the medical school buildings with new recycling bins placed in exterior spaces across the school.
+Although composting is not yet available for students on campus, Rush has begun a Kitchen Organic Waste Composting program, so far collecting more than 19.6 tons of organic waste to be taken to an offsite anaerobic compost facility.